TerrellSowell/Active-Directory-File-Share-Permissions/README.md

 Folder: “read-access”, Group: “Domain Users”, Permission: “Read”
 Folder: “write-access”,  Group: “Domain Users”, Permissions: “Read/Write”
-Folder: “no-access”, Group: “Domain Admins”, “Permissions: “Read/Write”**
+Folder: “no-access”, Group: “Domain Admins”, “Permissions: “Read/Write”** Permissions in Active Directory are access privileges that you grant to users and groups that permit them to interact with objects.
+An administrator assigns permissions to a user or a group so that they can access or manage a folder.
+Permissions in Active Directory are divided into standard permissions and special permissions.
+Standard permissions give the user privileges such as read, write, and full control.
+Special permissions give the user different abilities such as allowing the user to modify object permissions or owners.
   - Right the folder and select "Properties"
   - Click the "Sharing" tab then click the "share" button
   - In the network access box type which user groups you want to have access to give to which folder.
 In the photo belows below I chose "Domain users"